Ealderne History, Family Crest & Coats of Arms

 Early History of the Ealderne family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Ealderne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ealderne research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Ealderne History in all our PDF Extended History products and printed products wherever possible.

 Ealderne Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Ealderne has been spelled many different ways, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+Ealderne has been spelled many different ways, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Ealderne family (pre 1700)